pwilmart/PAW_pipeline/docs/PAW_results.md

 ![select folder](../images/PAW_results/07_select-folder.png)

-The IDLE console windows indicates that a folder dialog box has been popped up for “filtered_files” folder selection.
+The IDLE console windows indicates that a folder dialog box has been popped up for `filtered_files` folder selection.

 ---